Data extracted in November 2025

 Experimental nature

 The experimental nature of these statistics is mainly related to the fact that the data on recognised cases of occupational diseases reflect not only the occurrence of such diseases, but also the way in which the concept of occupational disease has been integrated into national social security systems.
-The existence of different legal systems and procedures for the recognition of occupational diseases in the EU makes comparisons difficult, noting that a low number of recognised cases of an occupational disease in a given EU Member State is neither a sign of the absence of such a disease nor necessarily a clear proof of successful prevention.
+The existence of different legal systems and procedures for the recognition of occupational diseases in the EU makes comparisons difficult, noting that a low number of recognised cases of an occupational disease in a particular EU country is neither a sign of the absence of such a disease nor necessarily a clear proof of successful prevention.
 In the same way, well-established detection systems and large-scale information campaigns could explain the high numbers of reported and recognised cases in some countries.

 Context

-EU statistics on occupational diseases are essential elements in the European Commission's strategy to assess the efficiency of EU legislation on health and safety at work.
-To improve the working conditions, knowledge of the numbers, rates, frequencies and trends of occupational diseases are fundamental.
+EU statistics on occupational diseases are essential elements in the European Commission’s strategy to assess the efficiency of EU legislation on health and safety at work.
+To improve working conditions, knowledge of the numbers, rates, frequencies and trends of occupational diseases are fundamental.
 They allow preventive actions across the EU to be monitored and prioritised.

-At the present time, there is not an EU-wide database concerning statistics on occupational diseases.
-The objective of the EU's pilot exercise in this area is to respond to the need for data by gathering national data in a single database and from this starting point to provide information on the developments concerning the most commonly recognised occupational diseases within the EU.
+At the present time, there is no EU-wide database concerning statistics on occupational diseases.
+The objective of the EU’s pilot exercise in this area is to respond to the need for data by gathering national data in a single database and from this starting point to provide information on the developments concerning the most commonly recognised occupational diseases within the EU.
 These requirements are underlined in Regulation (EC) No 1338/2008 of the European Parliament and of the Council of 16 December 2008; annex V. Beyond providing information on the occurrence of diseases, these data could potentially provide other useful information regarding causality (exposure and medical consequences), which is needed for the prevention and evaluation of occupational diseases.
-The pilot data collection aims to support further development of the EU's occupational diseases statistics.
+The pilot data collection aims to support further development of the EU’s occupational diseases statistics.

-Note for reference years 2020 and 2021
+Note for reference years 2020, 2021 and 2022